Sir Zelman Cowen Universities Fund Prize for Discovery in Medical Research

 Associate Professor Anthony Gill, Associate Professor, Sydney Medical School, University of Sydney and Senior Staff Specialist, Dept of Anatomical Pathology Royal North Shore Hospital

 Associate Professor Ostoja (Steve) Vucic Associate Professor, Sydney Medical School, University of Sydney and Senior Staff Specialist, Dept of Neurology, Westmead Hospital

 More details about the award to Associate Professors Gill and Vucic can be found here.

-The 2014 Awards will presented to Associate Professors Gill and Vucic at a special function to be held later in 2014 in Sydney.
+The 2014 Awards were presented to Associate Professors Gill and Vucic at a special function held in September 2014 in Sydney.